 Working as a Freelancer on a tourist visa

 One way that freelancers and digital nomads work and travel is to get a tourist visa.
 They must leave before the tourist visa expires.
-They often come back in a short while later and get another tourist visa to stay longer.
+They often come back a short while later and get another tourist visa to stay longer.
 Is it legal?
-Well not really, but many countries want the income from freelancers and digital nomads, and they turn a blind eye.
+Not really, but many countries want the income from freelancers and digital nomads, and they turn a blind eye.
 This is common in Asia.

 Where do you need a tourist visa?

 The passport you have has a huge impact on how easy it is to travel and work in other countries.
 For example, if you want to work as a freelancer or digital nomad and travel through Europe.
 Wouldn’t it be great if you could get an EU passport?
 But not everyone has this luxury.
 Have a look at this website to see which countries you can travel to visa-free.
 Currently, Japan is the most powerful passport in the world allowing you to travel visa-free to more than 190 countries in the world!
-If you are unsure about which travel visas you need you can use this little tool from iVisa below.
-Type in your citizenship and then the country you want to travel to.
-The tool will tell you if you need a visa or not.

 How can you legally work and travel as a freelancer or digital nomad?